 You may need to find a good weight-management food to do so, and you may also want to start increasing the amount of exercise your dog gets.
 Just be sure to avoid high-impact activities (which may exacerbate his joint problems), in favor of low-impact activities, such as swimming.

-An orthopedic bed will help take some of the pressure off your dog’s joints while he rests or sleeps.
-This will not only help reduce the amount of pain he experiences, but it’ll also make it easier for your dog to get a good night’s sleep.
+An orthopedic dog bed will help take some of the pressure off your dog’s joints while he rests or sleeps.
+This will not only help reduce the amount of joint pain he experiences, but it’ll also make it easier for your dog to get a good night’s sleep.

 Omega-3 fatty acids help to reduce inflammation and joint pain, and they may also provide benefits for your dog’s brain and cardiovascular system.
 There are a variety of omega-3 supplements available, and several commercial foods are also fortified with omega-3-rich ingredients.

-Hopefully, you’ve caught your dog’s joint problem before he needs a mobility aid, but if your dog is already having trouble walking, you may need one of these tools.
+Hopefully, you’ve caught your dog’s joint problem before he needs a mobility aid, but if your dog is already having trouble walking, you may need one of these mobility tools.

 Both Dasuquin and Cosequin can help repair any joint damage that has already occurred, but they are even better at preventing new damage from occurring.
 So, it is important to begin supplementing your dog as soon as possible, to give him the best chance at a healthy, happy and pain-free life.